-But, in both cases, guilt is a feeling that digs its way deep into your brain's emotional network.
+Whether it is healthy or unhealthy, guilt is a feeling that digs its way deep into your brain's emotional network.
 If you have feelings of guilt that you have had for a long time and you can't control, dealing with them will take time and effort.
-The important thing to remeber is DO NOT GET DISCOURAGED.
-Just keep at it and you should notice that your guilt is slowly fading.
-I was a Christian for over 10 years.
+The important thing to remember is DO NOT GET DISCOURAGED.
+Just consistently use the principles and techniques in this article, and you should notice that your guilt is slowly fading.
+I was a Christian for a very long time.
 Resolving my guilt was a gently sloping, but easily seen, decline in guilty feelings, that took many years.

 I found that it was useful to break down my guilt into several categories and use different techniques to transform each category of guilt separately.
 The word "transform" is important because it is very empowering.
 You do not just "deal with" guilt.
 It's not like a spigot of water that you can turn off or even a river that you can plug with a dam.
 Guilt is a powerful emotion that, when used properly, makes you a wiser, stronger and better person.
 Once I realized this, I was able to transform the inappropriate portions of my guilt into much more useful feelings.